 Vincent and Frankie Martino are really just made up names for real life twins Steve and Johnny d’Agrosa, who operated mob front businesses on 42nd Street for nearly two decades.
 Five years ago, Johnny’s daughter contacted Marc Henry Johnson, a former assistant location manager with David Simon on Treme, and pitched the idea of doing a TV show about her father and uncle.
 Better yet, her uncle, Steve, had recorded 90 hours worth of audio tapes describing his life story with a heavy emphasis on his time around 42nd Street and Times Square.

 Simon and Pelecanos really didn’t want to make this show.
 They both felt too old and settled in their respective suburban lives to voluntarily become the guys making a show about porn.
-However, when they met with Steve d’Agrosa 5 years ago and heard his first-hand account of having a front row seat to the explosion of secretly mob-controlled porn, politicians and real estate they started hearing a lot of the same things that initially got them into The Wire.
+However, when they met with Steve d’Agrosa 5 years ago and heard his first-hand account of having a front row seat to the explosion of secretly mob-controlled porn, politicians and real estate they started hearing a lot of the same examinations of the underside of the American way of life which initially drew them into The Wire.

-And when he asked that last question to Steve about all the other people who were in the New York porn and mob scene of the 70s the answer he kept getting back is that few survived and hardly anyone thrived since a system built on exploitation not so surprisingly favored the people with the money and chewed up those without.
+When he asked that last question to Steve about all the other people who were in the New York porn and mob scene of the 70s the answer he kept getting back is few survived and hardly anyone thrived since a system built on exploitation not so surprisingly favored the people with the money and chewed up those without.

-The pilot is more about introducing us to the sprawling ensemble, which in addition to Franco’s twins also includes Maggie Gyllenhaal’s “Candy” (a pimp-less prostitute with a kid she’s not allowed to see) and several Wire alums as various pimps, prostitutes, college students and mobsters.
-The notion of any of these people having anything to do with the porn industry is not broached until the second episode, and even then as per Simon’s above quote porn is but an excuse for the show to make a historical observation about the effects of market capitalism, about who truly exploits whom in the context of porn with a larger eye on tracking down where exactly the money goes.
+The pilot is more about introducing the sprawling ensemble, which in addition to Franco’s twins also includes Maggie Gyllenhaal’s “Candy” (a pimp-less prostitute with a kid she’s not allowed to see) and several Wire alums as various pimps, prostitutes, college students and mobsters.
+The notion of any of these people having anything to do with the porn industry is not broached until the second episode, and even then as per Simon’s above quote porn is but an excuse for the show to make a historical observation about the effects of market capitalism, who truly exploits who in porn, and where does the industry’s money actually go.

 This is the end result of a concerted effort on Simon and Pelecanos’ part to not simply tell the story from a male point of view.
-They staffed up with as many female voices behind the scenes as possible (e.g., Michelle MacLaren directed the pilot and season finale), and welcomed Gyllenhaal’s demand that she be made an executive producer and thus allowed to contribute story ideas (which is possibly why “Candy” has the season’s most fascinating arc as she not only crosses over into porn but aspires to be a porn director and gains a conflicted sense of empowerment).
+They staffed up with as many female voices behind the scenes as possible (e.g., Michelle MacLaren directed the pilot and season finale), and welcomed Gyllenhaal’s demand to be made an executive producer and thus allowed to contribute story ideas.
+This is possibly why “Candy” has the season’s most fascinating arc as she not only crosses over into porn but aspires to be a porn director and gains a conflicted sense of empowerment.
 Furthermore, the writer’s room consisted of Simon, Pelecanos, several women, a black person, a gay man, a Transgender individual and a longtime TV veteran who actually lived in New York in the 70s and 80s.